porquero/CarbonCopy/README.md

 * It is support multiple accounts for user.
 * Timeline information organized.
 It is possible to see the information timeline in every account, context and user.
 * It supports multiple contexts hierarchically.
-* It is possible to personalize context/topics labels.
+* It is possible to personalize the context/topics labels to use team definitions and concepts.
 * It is 99% NoSQL.
 * Top calendar for due dates.